How Does A Solenoid Pump Work?

 What is solenoid pump?

-Solenoid pump is a form of positive displacement pump, also known as a electromagnetic pump, that uses a diaphragm and solenoid assembly to discharge fluid into a discharge line.
-It is used to dispense or inject a precise amount of fluid into a process.
+Solenoid pumps are a form of positive displacement pump, also known as solenoid pumps, which are pumps that utilize electromagnetic force to directly drive the flow of electrically conductive fluids (e.g., liquid metals, brine, etc.) without the need for traditional mechanical components such as impellers or pistons.
+It uses a diaphragm and solenoid valve assembly to discharge the fluid into a discharge line.
+It is used to dispense or inject precise amounts of fluid into a process.

 The working principle of solenoid pump